pakoito/wargames/small-tricks/README.md

 # Smalltricks

-Smalltricks is a quick game about the first engagement between two Factions, a game of chess' opening moves, a game of parry and riposte.
+Smalltricks is a quick game about the first engagement between two armies, a game of chess' opening moves, a game of parry and riposte.

 Games are short and brutal.